Danni Stark: Storylines

-Danni arrives with Brett and Cheryl moves in with them.
+Danni arrives with Brett, and Cheryl moves in with them.
 Cheryl initially does not want her children around as she prefers to live the high life after her Lotto win.
-After seeing Danni inject insulin, Michael Martin spreads a rumour that she is using drugs, she plays along with this for attention.
+After seeing Danni inject insulin, Michael Martin spreads a rumour that she is using drugs; she plays along with this for attention.
 Michael is infuriated with her when she reveals the truth, but she seduces him.
-Danni begins a relationship with Michael, they also sleep together without contraception on one occasion.
+Danni begins a relationship with Michael; they also sleep together without contraception on one occasion.
 Cheryl becomes annoyed with Danni over their relationship, but she continues seeing him in secret regardless of her mother's opinion.
 In turn Danni makes it clear that she disapproves of Cheryl's relationship with Lou Carpenter, refusing to be happy for her mother's newfound happiness.
 She and Michael separate and she begins seeing Malcolm for one year.
-Danni believes she is in love with Mal; they later move in together to prove they are serious about one another.
-Their relationship crumbles after one year; upon their break-up she dates Kingston White (Simon Wilton).
+Danni believes she is in love with Mal; they later move in together to prove they are serious about each other.
+Their relationship crumbles after one year; upon their break-up, she dates Kingston White (Simon Wilton).
 She later dates Ben Dalziel (Stephen Pease), Steve George (Alex Dimitriades) and Luke Handley (Bernard Curry).
 Danni is devastated when Cheryl is hit by a car and dies.
 She emotionally blackmails Luke into starting a new life with her; this along with Darren's wild behaviour against Mal, Lou and Karl makes Brett decide to leave.
 She later leaves after being offered a job overseas, leaving at the same time as Brett.
+Nine years later, Danni appears in Annalise Hartman's (Kimberley Davies) documentary about Ramsay Street.